 He looked at her, then glanced away.
 A Lifeless laid his hand on her shoulder.

 Siri began to grow afraid.
-And, slowly--suddenly--things began to click into place.
+And, then--suddenly--things began to click into place.

+The fighting in the palace, she thought.
+Several groups have been fighting back and forth, siezing control of my room, and then me and Susebron.
+One force belongs to the priests.
+The second force--the one with the Lifeless--belongs to someone else.

+The Lifeless guards pulled Siri and Susebron apart.
+She cringed, crying out, reaching for him.

+“Bluefingers. . . .” she said with trepidation.
+“What is happening?”
+He didn’t look at her.

-“It always seemed so strange,” she said.
-“Why would Hallandren be so eager for war?
-What did they really have to gain?
-But, Pahn Kahl. . . .”
+This entire war buildup has always seemed so strange, she thought, growing numb.
+Why would the Hallandren be so eager for war?
+Who would want to rile them up to attack Idris?
+What would they really gain?

+“You’re from Pahn Kahl. . . .” she whispered.

 “We’ve been dominated for centuries,” Bluefingers said.
 “Everyone always just assumes that we’re Hallandren.
 Everyone talks like we should worship the Returned.
-We’ve been a conquered people for so long, everyone thinks we might as well just join with our captors.”
+We’ve been a conquered people for so long, everyone thinks we might as well just join with our captors!”

 Colors. . . .
 Siri thought.
 “War between Idris and Hallandren,” she said.
 “It would leave both weakened.
 Even though we all know that Hallandren will probably win, it will cost lots of soldiers.”